^

 Vision

-More than half of the patients with multiple sclerosis suffer from loss of color perception, defocused vision, feel pain when moving with their eyes and can completely lose their sight - all these are symptoms of optic neuritis.
-These symptoms should be treated carefully, because they are often the first sign of the disease
+More than half of patients with multiple sclerosis suffer from loss of color perception, blurred vision, feel pain when moving their eyes and may completely lose their vision - all these are symptoms of optic neuritis.
+Such symptoms should be treated carefully, because they are very often the first sign of the disease.

 Speech

-In the disease of multiple sclerosis, patients usually have difficulties with swallowing and slurred speech is observed.
-This is due to disturbances in the process of nerve conduction of the corresponding part of the brain.
+Patients with multiple sclerosis typically experience difficulty swallowing and slurred speech.
+This is due to disturbances in the nerve conduction process of the corresponding area of the brain.

 Multiple sclerosis or stroke?

-Difficult speech, weakness in the muscles, confused consciousness - these are the main signs and symptoms of a stroke.
-If a person has seen at least one such symptom, then you need to call an ambulance urgently.
-The faster the patient is helped, the higher the chance of his speedy recovery.
+Difficulty speaking, muscle weakness, confusion – these are the main signs and symptoms of a stroke.
+If a person has at least one such symptom, then an ambulance must be called immediately.
+The faster you help the patient, the higher the chance of his speedy recovery.

 How does multiple sclerosis work?